-You will be a part of intensive musical, therapeutic, and academic studies with an emphasis on clinical musicianship and supervised clinical work.
-The course takes a 'hands on' approach with work at the Nordorff-Robbins Centre and in external music therapy programs, under the professional supervision of Registered Music Therapists.
+Be a part of intensive musical, therapeutic, and academic studies with an emphasis on clinical musicianship and supervised clinical work.

 Creative Music Therapy at Western